yibin-huang-ocean/2023-workshop-R/README.md

 # R Tutorial Scritps for GO-BGC Data Workshop 2023

 ## ABOUT
 This comprises two R scripts prepared for the live session of One-Argo-R toolbox.
-The first script entitled **"GO-BGC_workshop_Tutotrial.R"** demonstrates the main features of the One-Argo-R toolbox, including the float accessing, processing, and visualizing.
+The first script entitled **"One-Argo-R Toolbox Tutotrial.R"** demonstrates the main features of the One-Argo-R toolbox, including the float accessing, processing, and visualizing.
 The second script entitled **"NAtlantic_DOXY.R"** provides a template code to extract the float dissolved oxygen data in the North Subpolar Atlantic by leveraging the existing functions in the One-Argo-R toolbox.

 ## REQUIREMENTS
 1. Download the One-Argo-R Toolbox from [Github](https://github.com/NOAA-PMEL/OneArgo-R/tree/in_progress)